Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Blue Velvet (1986), 120 minutes, D: David Lynch

-A controversial, disturbing, off-beat cult film drama that explores the corrupt, malevolent under-side of small town, suburban Americana.
-Following the collapse of his father in a colorful opening sequence, a college boy Jeffrey Beaumont (Kyle MacLachlan) returns to middle-class hometown Lumberton, where he finds a severed human ear in an overgrown vacant field.
-With the help of an innocent, sweet high school teenager Sandy Williams (Laura Dern), he investigates the bizarre mystery of the ear, finding himself involved (and participating) in a frightening, nightmarish world of voyeurism, violent sex, perversion, drug-addiction, and depraved degradation.
-He encounters nightclub singer Dorothy Vallens (Isabella Rossellini) (who repeatedly sings Bobby Vinton's "Blue Velvet") enslaved by her sadistic, demoniacal, obscenity-shouting, sexual tormentor and drug-dealer Frank Booth (Dennis Hopper), who psycho-sexually blackmails her while holding her husband and child hostage.
+A controversial, disturbing, off-beat cult film drama that explored the corrupt, malevolent under-side of small town, suburban Americana.
+Following the collapse of his father in a colorful opening sequence, a college boy Jeffrey Beaumont (Kyle MacLachlan) returned to middle-class hometown Lumberton, where he found a severed human ear in an overgrown vacant field.
+With the help of an innocent, sweet high school teenager Sandy Williams (Laura Dern), he investigated the bizarre mystery of the ear, finding himself involved (and participating) in a frightening, nightmarish world of voyeurism, violent sex, perversion, drug-addiction, and depraved degradation.
+He encountered nightclub singer Dorothy Vallens (Isabella Rossellini) (who repeatedly sang Bobby Vinton's "Blue Velvet") enslaved by her sadistic, demoniacal, obscenity-shouting, sexual tormentor and drug-dealer Frank Booth (Dennis Hopper), who psycho-sexually blackmailed her while holding her husband and child hostage.